danwing/settle-requirements/draft-wing-requirements-https-local-domains.md

 to a friendly name.

-> Discussion: Can URL bar of the browser honor mDNS/DNSSD advertised names, or give a pull-down of them similar to how the “add printer” dialog does for printers?
-This would help ease the use of long FQDN so it’s almost as easy as router.local.
+> Discussion: Can URL bar of the browser honor mDNS/DNSSD advertised names, or give a pull-down of them similar to how the "add printer" dialog does for printers?
+This would help ease the use of long FQDN so it's almost as easy as router.local.
 Especially if it could show a nickname that is configured by the printer.

 ## Human-friendly Name

 > R-CONSISTENT: A solution SHOULD represent these URIs to humans in a consistent, readable, and non-confusing fashion.
-(In a browser, users shouldn’t see the key fingerprint by default but rather a representation of its presence)
+(In a browser, users shouldn't see the key fingerprint by default but rather a representation of its presence)